-OVERVIEW: House Bill 140 would allow municipalities to hire civilian traffic investigators to investigate car crashes involving only property damage.
+OVERVIEW: The Proposed Committee Substitute (PCS) to House Bill 140 would allow the cities of Burlington, Greensboro, and Winston-Salem to conduct a three-year pilot program to hire civilian traffic investigators to investigate car crashes involving only property damage.
 Civilian traffic investigators would have no power to arrest and would not replace current law enforcement officials.

 CURRENT LAW: Municipalities (cities and towns) are permitted to but not required to establish police departments.
 Municipalities that do not establish police departments leave responsibility for investigating crashes to the county.
-Municipalities that do establish police departments generally task municipal police with investigating crashes, in collaboration with other relevant agencies, such as The State Highway Patrol.
+Municipalities that do establish police departments generally task municipal police with investigating crashes, in collaboration with other relevant agencies such as The State Highway Patrol.
 Reports made by anyone other than law enforcement are currently not admissible in criminal and civil actions per G.S.
 20-166.1.